ricleal/dbos_experiments/exp13/README.md

 ### Execution Order
 1. Start with `ex1.py` to understand basic concepts
-2. Run `ex2.py` to see error handling and retries
+2. Run `ex2.py` to see error handling and retries (⚠️ problematic pattern)
+3. Run `ex4.py` to see the correct approach for step design
-3. Run `ex3.py` multiple times to observe crash recovery behavior
+4. Run `ex3.py` multiple times to observe crash recovery behavior

 ## Key DBOS Concepts Demonstrated